diku-dk/futhark/docs/package-management.rst

 developer feels this inconvenience as well.
 In many cases, an incompatible change can be avoided simply by adding new files to the package rather than incompatibly changing the existing ones.

+In the general case, the package path also encodes the major version of the package, separated with a ``@``.
+For example, version 5.2.1 of a package might have the package path ``github.com/user/repo@5``.
+For major versions 0 and 1, this can be elided.
+This means that multiple (major) versions of a package are completely distinct from the point of view of the package manager - this principle is called `Semantic Import Versioning <https://research.swtch.com/vgo-import>`_, and is intended to facilitate backwards compatibility of packages when new versions are released.

 If you really must increment the major version, then you will need to change the package path in ``futhark.pkg`` to contain the new major